Nilakantha Das: Social reformer

 Nilakantha tried to remove the ills of the society through his work and philosophy.
 Although born into a Shashan Brahmin caste of Puri, he was against all archaic cultures in Hinduism.
 He made scathing attack on occult power, horoscope and palmistry through his writings.
 He was the founder-secretary of the Orissa branch of Hindu Mahasabha in 1925, with Janakinath Bose, father of Netaji Subhas Bose, as the President.
 He used this platform in denouncing practices like untouchability, dowry, child marriage, prohibition of widow marriage, etc. For his own marriage at the age of 20, he rejected a cash dowry of Rs.
 4,000 and married in a lower-middle-class family.

 He was against many social and cultural restrictions imposed by upper class Brahmins and wrote a series of articles, under the title Mo Nisha (My Mustache) in the well-known monthly magazine of the time called "Mukura" to protest against it.

 Pandit Nilakantha edited the celebrated monthly magazine NabaBharat from 1934 to 1953 with occasional breaks, and published a daily paper of the same from 1941 to 1953.
 The intelligentsia of Odisha and experts from various fields published their critical articles in many different fields, including social reforms, in this magazine.

-Nilakantha objected against Bhaktika Mithya, (lies or exaggeration due to admiration, devotion or misinformation) where upon admirers embellish the accomplishments or nature of a celebrated personality or a nation through either exaggeration or false narratives.
+Nilakantha objected against Bhaktika Mithya, (lies or exaggeration due to admiration, devotion or misinformation) whereupon admirers embellish the accomplishments or nature of a celebrated personality or a nation through either exaggeration or false narratives.
 Often, it starts as a fabrication of a poet and later others start believing it as true.
 He tried to point out such incidents involving himself and other well-known people, without bothering for criticisms by others for doing so.